nikodiyana/AniMate-Swift/README.md

 ## Install
-Set this package as a dependany in your Xcode Project "Package Dependancy" panel.
+Set this package as a dependancy in your Xcode Project "Package Dependancy" panel.

 ## Quick start